Setting up negative keywords in Campaign creation

 If you see those keywords, it is related to books and about to buying.
 But if you aren’t selling those types of books you can add them in the ad-group level negatives.

-Put keywords that are relevant to your product / service but straight opposite to your business domain. – Account level negative keywords
+In-a-nutshell, Put keywords that are relevant to your product / service but straight opposite to your business domain. – Account level negative keywords

 Put keywords that are relevant to your product, relevant to domain but doesn’t have intent – Campaign level Negative keywords.